 Try to speak to your users with your content.
 For instance, by incorporating the word ‘you’ in your sales copy, you increase the effectiveness of your sales copy many times over.

-Make your customer feel special and let them know that you understand where they’re coming from.
+Make your customers feel special and let them know you understand where they’re coming from.

 Pro Tip:

 Let your copy sit.
-Write it, save it to your computer, and then come back to it after a few days.
-Your brain will be actively trying to come up with better copy and you'll no doubt have some realizations over that time away that'll make your sales letter that much better!
+Write it, save it to your computer, and return to it after a few days.
+Your brain will actively try to develop better copy to improve your sales letter!

 Use Your Words Carefully

 A wise man once said creating compelling sales copy is like playing a game of chess.
-You’ve got to be really careful with your moves and know exactly where you’re going when you start out.
+You’ve got to be careful with your moves and know exactly where you’re going when you start.

 It’s a puzzle.

-You should be paying special attention to the words and phrases you are using in your content.
+You should pay particular attention to the words and phrases you use in your content.

-For instance, writing short and crisp content is a great way to keep the readers hooked to what you are trying to say… But, when you’re writing short and snappy sentences, is your reader really taking in and interpreting your words?
-Or are they just speed reading so they can get back to Facebook, without giving your sales copy a chance to persuade them?
+For instance, writing short and crisp content is a great way to keep the readers hooked on what you are trying to say… But, when writing short and snappy sentences, is your reader taking in and interpreting your words?
+Or are they speed reading to get back to Facebook without giving your sales copy a chance to persuade them?

 Or, would a more genuine track in your sales copy convert better?
 One where you educated them, understood them, and truly wanted to help them solve a problem in their life?